WRD-Agency/wp-objective/readme.md

 ## Getting Started

-Objective uses a central Container to manage global objects.
-You can use the `container()` utility to grab the current instance.
+Objective uses a global plugin which serves as a container to manage global objects.
+You can use the `plugin()` utility to grab the current instance.

-The container is responsible for instantiating objects & injecting their dependencies, using it's bindings to do so.
+The plugin is a container responsible for instantiating objects & injecting their dependencies, using it's bindings to do so.

 ### Bindings